Planningtorock: 2020-present: Gay Dreams Do Come True

 Planningtorock was among the artists who featured on Kick IIII, the third of LPs released by Arca in 2021 for XL Recordings.
 Their collaboration, "Queer", was described as "a regal, fist-in-the-air anthem set to a gargantuan gothic trap beat" in Philip Sherburne's Pitchfork review of Alejandra Ghersi's extensive album project.

 In addition to original music and collaborations, there have been a number of high-profile Planningtorock remix commissions in the past few years.
-On August 2019, Planningtorock's remix of "Ever Again" by Robyn was released as part of the Swedish singer's campaign for the album Honey.
+In August 2019, Planningtorock's remix of "Ever Again" by Robyn was released as part of the Swedish singer's campaign for the album Honey.
 Their 'Queered Version' of "La Vita Nuova" by French artist Christine & The Queens was included alongside remixes by A.G.
-Cook and Danielle Baldelli & Marco Dionigi on the La Vita Nuova (Remixes) released on August 28, 2020 on Because Music.
+Cook and Danielle Baldelli & Marco Dionigi on the La Vita Nuova (Remixes) released on 28 August 2020 on Because Music.

 In 2021, Planningtorock remixed Lady Gaga's "1000 Doves" for the US singer's Dawn of Chromatica remix album which also featured Arca, Rina Sawayama, Shygirl, Mura Masa, Charli XCX, and A. G. Cook.
 A Planningtorock remix of Moby's cover of "Heroes" by David Bowie was included on the Reprise - Remixes album released on Deutsche Grammophon in May 2022, which saw a cast of modern producers from house, techno, ambient and modern classical circles rework music from the US artist's 2021 album Reprise.